 Talk with us:

-|Audit||Periodically audit your check stock to ensure all unused checks can be accounted for.|
+|Audit||Periodically audit your check stock to ensure all unused checks are accounted for.|

-|Bank Accounts||For a better audit trail, you may want to have separate accounts and separate employees for accounts payable and accounts receivable.|
+|Bank accounts||For a better audit trail, consider separate accounts and separate employees for accounts payable and accounts receivable.|

-|Bank Statements||Examine statements immediately when they come in the mail (or online) in order to monitor fraudulent account activity.|
+|Bank statements||Examine statements immediately when they are received, to detect fraudulent account activity.|

-|Segregation of Duties||Have someone independent of check-writing responsibilities reconcile your bank accounts.
+|Segregation of duties||Have someone independent of check-writing responsibilities reconcile your bank accounts.
 Rotate personnel on a quarterly basis.

-|Check Stock||Keep your check stock locked up at all times.
+|Check stock||Keep your check stock locked up at all times.
 When checks are printed, every check should be accounted for, including voided, jammed and cancelled checks.|

-|Document Management||Protect all documents by locking them up and always maintaining a "clean desk" policy.
-If documents need to be discarded, shred them!|
+|Document management||Protect all documents by locking them up and always maintaining a "clean desk" policy.
+If documents need to be discarded, shred them.|

-|Employees||Screen new employees by having background checks performed before making a job offer - even for part-time employees or contractors.|
+|Employees||Screen new employees with background checks before making a job offer, even part-time employees or contractors.|

-|Paper vs. Electronic||Investigate areas where moving to electronic processing and operations will reduce risk and increase controls by making it tougher to destroy and hide important documents.|
+|Paper vs. electronic||Electronic processing and operations reduce risk and increase controls by making it tougher to destroy and hide important documents.|

-|The "Trusted" Employee||More times than not, the "trusted" employee is responsible for embezzling funds.
+|The "trusted" employee||More times than not, the "trusted" employee is responsible for embezzling funds.
 They get forgotten about because they've been around a while and they know the system.|

-|Protect All Accounting Documents||Secure check stock, signature equipment, invoices, statements and other critical information.|
+|Protect all accounting aocuments||Secure check stock, signature equipment, invoices, statements and other critical information.|